Korean steak japchae with glass noodles and stir-fried vegetables

 Cook the glass noodles

-While the water heats and the noodles cook, start the stir-fry.
+While the water heats and the noodles cook, prepare the stir-fry.

 - Trim the root ends from the scallions; cut the scallions on the diagonal into 2-inch lengths.